At Your Service

 “We introduced the premier concierge service and, with almost no promotion and with it parked lower down on our site, parents found it and sent us their information,” she says.
 “So far our customers have loved the service.
 Most of the time, when a trusted partner puts together a recommended rental package for them, the customer will reserve all or most of the gear in the package.”

-Customers appreciate that rental agents know the local area and can anticipate items visiting families might need, she adds.
+Customers appreciate that rental associates know the local area and can anticipate items visiting families might need, she adds.

 “For our customers, concierge service makes family travel easier; we remove some of the hassle,” she says.
 “The right gear means a family can rest and relax on their vacation—everyone, including the parents.”